 His industry expertise includes mining, aerospace, chemicals, financial services, food processing, pharmaceuticals, consumer products, logistics, manufacturing and media.

-Best Lawyers in Canada - 2021 (International Arbitration, Corporate & Commercial Litigation, Product Liability Law and Class Action Litigation).
+Best Lawyers in Canada - 2021 and 2022 (International Arbitration, Corporate & Commercial Litigation, Product Liability Law and Class Action Litigation).

 Acritas Star - independently rated lawyer, 2018, 2019 and 2020.